NC Department of Transportation Releases Draft 10-Year State Transportation Plan

 "This is the second 10-year plan developed under the Strategic Transportation Investments law passed in 2013," said Acting NC Transportation Secretary Mike Holder.
 "The law implemented a new process for prioritizing projects based on both data-driven criteria and local input to ensure we are making the best possible use of our resources, and this plan demonstrates that the process is continuing to help meet our most important transportation needs."

 The document lists more than 1,400 projects across all transportation modes and in every county throughout the state.
 The plan includes 61 safety projects and 376 interstate maintenance and bridge projects that are prioritized based on data from technical experts.
-A breakdown of the projects in the draft plan, as well as changes from the previous STIP, are available at NCDOT.gov/STI.

 Projects in the draft plan were selected using the Strategic Mobility Formula established by the Strategic Transportation Investments law.
 Under this law, projects are evaluated and scored based on a combination of data, local input and other factors such as federal and state funding restrictions, corridor spending caps and the completion of environmental studies and engineering plans.